 Is Polytrauma Serious?

-Polytrauma is always associated with injuries that have a high complexity and severity, and the Injury Severity Score (ISS) is a medical score that defines the term major trauma.
-Although polytrauma is usually synonymous to major trauma, the literal definition of a major trauma is a score of 15 or higher on the ISS.
+Polytrauma is always associated with injuries that have high complexity and severity, and the Injury Severity Score (ISS) is a medical score that defines the term major trauma.
+Although polytrauma is usually synonymous with major trauma, the literal definition of major trauma is a score of 15 or higher on the ISS.